 DIVISION / DEPARTMENT: LEGAL & PSYCHOSOCIAL SUPPORT PROGRAMME

-To provide legal advice and procedural support to the organization on issues relating to and affecting the refugee community.
+To provide psychosocial support to the organization on issues relating to and affecting the refugee community.

 Post holder reports to: Assistant Program Officer –Legal Psychosocial Support Programme

 · Provide counseling services and other short term therapeutic services to refugees, other forced migrants and host community in individual and group settings.

 · Assist in the development of training materials and facilitate internal and external capacity building activities on a variety of topics.

 · In conjunction with the lead counselor and psychosocial Counselor, coordinate the assessment, planning and implementing of psychosocial programs.